 I love America.
-Where else can someone come from absolutely nothing and go on to create an extraordinary life?
+Where else can someone come from absolutely nothing and go on to change the odds and create an extraordinary life?

 Study great men and women who have already reached their pinnacle of success.
-The vast majority overcame substantial odds.
+The vast majority overcame substantial hardship.
+They change the odds.

 Your role model can simply be a person of character you want to strive to become.
 Whether it be the discipline of your mother, work ethic of your father, or a marriage like your grandparents, seek these individuals out.
 Ask lots of questions and take notes.
 Try making a list of five people who can be a positive role model in your life and find a way to get in touch with them.
 You just might be surprised at the response you receive.

 Changing the odds begins by taking advantage of every opportunity that comes your way and creating opportunities when there seemingly isn’t one.